 Apart from her work at the Global Leadership Academy, Jenny is currently pursuing a further education in event management.
 Her vision is to connect different people and to build a network that supports everyone without exception.

-Vanessa became part of the Global Leadership Academy in September 2018 and is supporting its Strategy and Cooperation Management.
-She is passionate about connecting diverse people from all over the world and strongly believes in the transformative and innovative power of dialogue.
-Vanessa is convinced that by creating such spaces to address global challenges from different perspectives, the GLAC provides a valuable contribution to international development cooperation.
+Vanessa became part of the Global Leadership Academy in September 2018 and is supporting the team in strategy and cooperation matters.
+She is passionate about connecting diverse people from all over the world and strongly believes in the transformative and innovative power of dialogue on eye level.
+Vanessa is convinced that by providing dialogue spaces to address global challenges from different perspectives, innovative solutions for sustainable development can be created and implemented.

 Benjamin joined the Global Leadership Academy in September 2018 and is part of the Communications- and Alumni Management-Team at GLAC.
 His great interest is aimed at the main approach of GLAC: to create an interdisciplinary and international dialogue at eye level across borders and experts.
 He shares the understanding of global challenges with innovative solutions with a creative urge that is made possible and promoted within GLAC.
 With the many different decision-makers within the GLAC Community, Benjamin is eager to get to grips with a wide variety of topics and experts.